Transfer from Another College of Pharmacy

 If there is available capacity in the program, completed applications for transfer from accredited U.S. colleges of pharmacy will be reviewed by an ad hoc committee appointed by the Dean of the University of Oklahoma College of Pharmacy (OUCOP).
 This committee will include representation from the Admissions Committee, the Academic Standings Committee, the Curriculum Committee, and Pharmacy Student Affairs.
 Any inquiries from students for advanced standing in the OUCOP will be referred to the Office of Student Affairs who will forward materials to the ad hoc committee chair.

-Transfer admissions are not encouraged by the OUCOP; however, exceptions may be considered when personal circumstances have forced the individual to withdraw from another college of pharmacy.
-Individuals who have been enrolled in a college of pharmacy but are not presently enrolled may need to make application as a new student or may be considered for admission with advanced standing as determined by the ad hoc committee.
+Transfer admissions are not encouraged by the OUCOP; however, exceptions may be considered when personal circumstances have forced the individual to withdraw from another college of pharmacy or for a current Pharm.D. student to seek to transfer to a new program.
+Individuals who have been enrolled in a college of pharmacy but are not presently enrolled may need to make an application as a new student or may be considered for admission with advanced standing as determined by the ad hoc committee.

 In order to be considered for transfer admission, an applicant must meet the following requirements: